samilaxy/Africa-Zoo/README.md

 3. MapKit Integration (basic and advanced approach with another cool feature),
 4. Video Player (new SwiftUI 2 feature),
 5. Launch Screen (new way),
-6. wift programming concept: Extension,
+6. Swift programming concept: Extension,
 7. Swift programming concept: Generics,
 8. Prototype the whole application with SwiftUI 2 framework,
 9. Design and improve the User Experience,